arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 Property square_of_numbers_are_non_negative()
 {
     Arbitrary<int> numbers = Arb.From<int>();
     int square(int n) => n * n;
     bool squareIsNotNegative(int n) => square(n) >= 0;

     return ForAll(numbers, squareIsNotNegative);
 }
 ```

 Notice that it does not close with an assertion.
-But, after all, it is neither a `Fact`.
+That's disturbing!
+Worse, it is neither a `Fact`.
 It's a function returnign a `Property`.
-It all looks very weird, and magical.<br/>
+It all looks weird and magical.<br/>
 In fact, that was just a bit of syntactic sugar.
 Let me write this property as a classical xUnit Fact:

 ```csharp